qemu/qemu/docs/devel/decodetree.rst

 If ``!extern`` is specified, the backing structure is assumed to have been already declared, typically via a second decoder.

+Argument sets are useful when one wants to define helper functions for the translator functions that can perform operations on a common set of arguments.
+This can ensure, for instance, that the ``AND`` pattern and the ``OR`` pattern put their operands into the same named structure, so that a common ``gen_logic_insn`` may be able to handle the operations common between the two.

 Argument set examples::

   &reg3       ra rb rc